MiguelNecoechea/Complexa/README.md

 # Japanese Learning Tool Chrome Extension

 A Chrome extension for learning Japanese with reading and dictionary features.
-This extension uses a glassmorphic design with Tailwind CSS for the UI.
+This extension uses a glassmorphic design with custom CSS for the UI.

 ## Features